KWR-Water/hgc/docs/source/IO_and_named_entity_recognition.rst

 Note
 ----------------
-The following packages are needed in running this module.
+The following packages are needed in running this module; they are installed automatically when installing the package with pip via either github or pypi using the requirement.txt file.
 Please install them from terminal if you have not done it yet:

-.. ipython:: python
-    pip intall fuzzywuzzy
-    pip intall molmass
-    pip install pubchempy
-    pip install googletrans
+pip intall fuzzywuzzy, molmass, pubchempy, googletrans

 Example 1: import stacked data
 ==========================================
 Let’s try to import an excel file with stacked data as a simple example.

-Note: the testing file is also availabe in the folder of 'tests': .\\tests\\test_example1.py
+Note: the testing file is also availabe in the folder of 'tests': :file:`.\\tests\\test_example1.py`

 Step 1: hgc.ner.generate_feature_map()
 --------------------------------------------
 First let us map the features in the original file to those recognizable by HGC.
-Note: input of hgc.ner.generate_feature_map() must be a list, e.g., ['NO3', 'NH4', ]
+Note: input of':code:`hgc.named_entity_recognition.mapping.generate_feature_map()` must be a list, e.g., :code:`['NO3', 'NH4', ]`

 .. ipython:: python
+    :okexcept:

     import pandas as pd
     import hgc
     from hgc import constants
+    from hgc.named_entity_recognition import mapping
     from pathlib import Path
+    import os

     # compile a list of features by slicing the original file
-    lst_features = list(pd.read_excel(Path(__file__).cwd()/'tests/example1.xlsx', sheet_name='stacked')['Feature'])
+    lst_features = list(pd.read_excel(Path(os.getcwd()).parent / 'tests' / 'example1.xlsx', sheet_name='stacked')['Feature'])

     # automatically detect features using text recognition
-    feature_map, feature_unmapped, df_feature_map = hgc.ner.generate_feature_map(entity_orig=lst_features)
+    feature_map, feature_unmapped, df_feature_map = mapping.generate_feature_map(entity_orig=lst_features)

     Then we need to check whether the features are correctly mapped.
 And whether certain features did not meet the minimum score.

     # check if features are correctly mapped
     assert(feature_map == {'chloride': 'Cl', 'nitrate (filtered)': 'NO3', 'manganese': 'Mn', 'nietrate': 'NO3'})